echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 The syntax for the commands can be found at [Console-Commands.md](Console-Commands.md)

 Set the IP or FQDN for the VPN server that participants will have to connect through openvpn.
+This is the IP address of FQDN that the VPN server will be accesible to the participants.
+This IP or FQDN is also used inside the auto-generated VPN connection pack that the players use to connect to the VPN and access the targets.
 ```sh
 docker exec -it echoctfred_vpn ./backend/yii sysconfig/set vpngw 172.22.0.4
 # or